Why Ranking Above the Fold Matters More Than Ever (& How to Get There!)

 First, it was getting your site on page one of the SERP, then it was being among the top few results on the page, and now we're here again with a new metric for measuring ranking success.
 As time has gone on, how we measure effective Google rankings has evolved.
 We're at one of those moments in time (again) where the ranking paradigm is changing/has changed.
 As you'll soon see, ranking above the fold is more important than ever.
-It's why we created a tool as part of our Beta Blitz SEO reporting
+It's why we created the Absolute Visibility metric

 So then, why is ranking above the fold so important and how do you get there?
 The experts weigh in.

 Ranking Above the Fold - A New Concern in a New Era of Search

 How did we get here?
 How did we get to the point where it's not so much are you #1 on the SERP but is that position even above the fold?
 Well, simply, because it started to become the case that you could indeed rank #3, #2, or even #1 on the SERP, yet not be part of what a user initially sees, as crazy as that sounds.

 The all-new Above the Fold Ranking report showing a page ranked #1 on the SERP that still shows below the fold due to numerous SERP features being present

 As Google started offering bigger (literally) and better SERP features, the chances of a site being part of a user's first look at the SERP decreased exponentially.
 I feel like a broken record saying this, but Google has gotten far more energetic in how it uses its SERP features